 Student Account Requests

-- Students must be registered for classes to request and retain the computer account.
+- Students must be registered for classes to request and retain a computer user account.

-- When no longer registered, the student's account will be put on hold for a period of nine months.
-If the account has not been reactivated by the end of this period, the account will be deleted.
+- After 2 years of non-registration, the student's user account will be placed on hold for a period of nine months.
+After 9 months, the account will be deleted.

 Employee Account Requests